NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 ## Wrapping up

 In this article, we've gone through the implementation of a client-server architecture based on Rust's Workspaces and gRPC. <br>
-We've seen how to structure a project with multiple services and shared libraries, how to define gRPC servers including facades for the clients, and how to use Protocol Buffers to define service interfaces.
+We've seen how to structure a project with multiple services using shared libraries, how to define gRPC servers including facades for their own clients, and how to use Protocol Buffers to define service interfaces.

 In case you're interested in taking a closer look at the source code, you can find the full implementation of the modules on our GitHub:
 - [`arithmetic-workspace`](https://github.com/NullNet-ai/arithmetic-workspace)